Ecboxer/unlikely_words/README.md

 ### Implementing an RNN and training on various books

 #### TODO
-Stats on unlikely word output
+Plots on unlikely.py output
-Plots too
-Instructions on how to run
+Instructions on how to run the scripts